myrrlyn/website-content/resume.md

 comfortable with challenging software design problems and excel at finding correct, performant, and composable solutions to complex problems.

--->

 ### Fastly

-Dates: 2021 Sep 20 – present
+Dates: 2021 Sep 20 – 2023 Jan 13

-I help maintain the `h2o` web server and teach effective use of Rust segments within a primarily C codebase.
+Role: Senior Software Engineer

+Responsibility: I worked on the H2O web server to improve Fastly’s capabilities for traffic handling at the edge of its network.
+My team decided to start writing new logic in Rust, and I helped us introduce Rust into a large C codebase.
+I implemented modules with logic on both sides of the FFI boundary and designed a bindings crate so that HTTP handlers could be written in Rust and used by H2O.

 ### Amazon Web Services